erick805/rickylau-dev/README.md

 <h3 align="center">My Journey to Code</h3>

-It all started Fall of 2017, I had just come back from a hiatus in China, and was contemplating my life decisions.
-Having been in the fitness workforce for more than 6 years, I still enjoy it very much so, but I was missing the learning threshold.
+It all started Fall of 2017, I had just come back from hiatus and was contemplating my life decisions.
+Having been in the fitness workforce for more than 7 years, I still enjoy it very much so, but I was missing the challenge and learning threshold.
-Not to mention it is physically tasking on the body depending on who and what you operate on.

-So I was losing both mentally in growth and physically in health.
-Don't get me wrong I was young and despite all the critics I maintained a healthy lifestyle of training 4-8 clients and coaching 7 classes a day.
-It was fun and I still love it till this very day, but for me, I wanted challenge.
-So I opened my first online e-commerce business two months in coming back from China.
+Don't get me wrong, I was young and maintained a healthy lifestyle of training 4-8 clients and coaching 7 classes a day.
+It was fun and I still love it till this very day, but I wanted mental growth.
+So I opened my first online e-commerce website two months after coming back from Asia.

 It was a very small startup consisting of two people, and that was where I first got my hands into programming.

-Editing html and css within Shopify's e-commerce CMS.
+Editing HTML and CSS within Shopify's content management system.

-Fascinated by the intricacies of modern web development, and once finally finishing my degree in Kinesiology, I decided to venture into the world of code.
+Fascinated by the intricacies of modern web development, I decided to venture into the world of code.

-My first few months were self guided study with a couple of online courses and youtube videos and eventually I decided to invest into a bootcamp in Fall of 2018.
+My first few months were self guided study and eventually I decided to invest into full stack web development in Fall of 2018.
 I applied early 2019 and was immediately accepted into [Fullstack Academy of Code](https://www.fullstackacademy.com/).

-Where I graduated, and currently working as a Teaching Fellow for the cohort of 1909 NYC WDF.
+Where I graduated and currently working as a Software Engineering Teaching Fellow for the next wave of scholarship engineering students.

+In my free time, I am also a co-organizer and moderator of a Developer Circle in NYC, a localized community of Innovators hoping to spread the awareness of modern web development and emerging technology such as machine learning and artificial intelligence.

-Always eager and hungry to learn, I am driven by incremental progress to unbox complex problems and hope to bring people closer together through social value, physical and mental betterment, community, and impactful experiences.
+Always eager and hungry to learn, I am driven by incremental progress to unbox complex problems and hope to bring the world closer together through social value, physical and mental betterment, community, and empowerment.

 -RL